 Reputation and links to airlines: This might help with job hunting at the end of the course but shouldn’t be the highest priority, even if the school tells you differently.

 Duration: Average is around 18 months from starting to finishing.
 You need to be aware that due to the current pilot demand many of the big European flying schools have long delays between courses and its not uncommon to be hit with a 9 month hold during your training waiting for the next phase.
 You need to visit the school and ask current students how long the course is taking.

 CV and Interview Prep – Having spent the money on gaining a licence, you now need to get a job.
-I would strongly recommend you contact Airline Prep or Flightdeckwingman.
-Both companie have links to the airlines and will be able to prepare you for interview with one of their courses.
+I would strongly recommend you contact Flightdeckwingman.
+They have links to the airlines and will be able to prepare you for interview with one of their courses.
 Worth the money.